AnYiEE/types-mediawiki/README.md

 ]
 ```

 You should be all set! `mw` will be available in the global scope.
 There is no need to put any import statements in the TypeScript source files.
-This package includes [@types/jquery](https://www.npmjs.com/package/@types/jquery) as a dependency, so you don't need to install that separately.

 **If you find any errors or have suggestions for more specific typings, please open a PR or file an issue.**